 Services for Faculty

-The ILC seeks to collaborate with faculty and staff across disciplines in order to support student reading, writing, and critical thinking.
-To that end, the ILC hopes to become a professional learning hub for Merced College.
+The SSTC seeks to collaborate with faculty and staff across disciplines in order to support student reading, writing, and critical thinking.
+To that end, the SSTC hopes to become a professional learning hub for Merced College.
 We have ongoing Communities of Practice/Faculty Inquiry Groups across all disciplines:

 - Reading Apprenticeship